-You can set up an MTA-STS policy in testing mode or enforced mode.
+You can set up an MTA-STS policy in testing mode or enforce mode.

-Testing mode requests that external mail servers send you daily reports about information detected when connecting to your domain.
-Reports include information about detected MTA-STS policies, traffic statistics, failed connections, and messages that couldn’t be sent.
+Testing mode requests that external mail servers send you daily reports.
+The reports have information about issues detected when connecting to your domain.
+Reports include detected MTA-STS policies, traffic statistics, unsuccessful connections, and unsent message details.

 In testing mode, your domain only requests reports.
 This mode does not enforce any connection security required by MTA-STS.
-We recommend starting with testing mode for two weeks.
-Two weeks of report data is enough to learn about and fix any problems with your domain.
+We recommend starting with testing mode for 2 weeks.
+2 weeks of report data is enough to learn about and fix any problems with your domain.

 Use the information in the daily reports to resolve encryption or other security issues with your server or domain.
-Then, change the policy to enforced mode.
+Then, change the policy to enforce mode.